1AM permits – Permits allocated to active executive-level administrators and active distinguished professors.

 Controlled Access Facility – Any surface lot or parking garage that requires an access device or dispenses a ticket to gain access.

 Customer Assistance Center – the interface for parking transactions and customers with parking inquiries, comments, or complaints.

 Customer Assistance Representatives – Staff located in 108 Koldus

-and to help remind the customer of fees owed before they try to exit the facility without having
+and to help remind the customer of fees owed before they try to exit the facility without having an exit ticket.

 Departmental Parking Representative – A designated liaison between Transportation Services and their department/college whose duties include assigning parking allocations,